 A chocolate sponge with chocolate spread, biscuit crumb ‘dirt’ & white chocolate dinosaur fossils is the perfect birthday cake for your budding palaeontologist!

-Kipper is becoming obsessed by dinosaurs and fossils, so it was no surprise when she asked for a dinosaur theme for her recent birthday party.
-Now, while I’m not bad at baking a cake, decoration is another kettle of fish entirely, and I was starting to get more than a little nervous at the prospect of having to sculpt a stegosaurus out of sugar-paste for her birthday cake…
+My daughter Kipper is obsessed by dinosaurs and fossils, so it was no surprise when she asked for a dinosaur theme for her recent birthday party.
+While I’m not bad at baking a cake, decoration is another kettle of fish entirely.
+I was starting to get more than a little nervous at the prospect of having to sculpt a stegosaurus out of sugar-paste to make her a dinosaur birthday cake…

 I needed something simple instead.
-Something that could be put together fairly quickly.
+A cake that could be put together fairly quickly.
 That didn’t require a piping bag.
 Something fool-proof.

-The white chocolate fossils were cast using this silicon fossil ice-cube mould, which seems to be getting harder to obtain as it is no longer in production.
-Act fast to get your hands on one!
+The white chocolate fossils were cast using a silicon fossil ice-cube mould.
 I made two sets of fossils, starting a couple of days ahead of the party, and kept them in the fridge till required.
-In the end, I didn’t quite use all the pieces, but our dino did get some extra body parts, just to make sure there were enough bits to go around 🙂
+In the end, I didn’t quite use all the pieces, but our dino did get some extra body parts, just to make sure there were enough bits to go around.

-We served the cake as dessert at the party, with some fresh fruit and squirty cream.
+We served the dinosaur fossil cake as dessert at the party, with some fresh fruit and squirty cream.
 Kipper’s friends and their parents all seemed to enjoy it.
-And most importantly, it was a big hit with the dino-obsessed birthday girl!
+And most importantly, the dino-obsessed birthday girl loved it!